-The high level of accuracy observed in the SF gait pattern suggests that this particular gait pattern may hold potential benefits for computer-aided diagnosis in gait-related contexts, and may provide informative insights beyond those gleaned from analysis of individual LF or RF patterns alone.
-Fig. 4 depicts the accuracy and loss curve of the VGG16-BiLSTM network architecture, which underwent a five-fold CV process, and illustrates how the model's performance gradually converges through 80 epochs.
-Each color in these graphs represents a separate fold used during the validation process.
+The high level of accuracy observed in the SF gait pattern suggests that this particular pattern may hold potential benefits for computer-aided diagnosis in gait-related contexts.
+It may provide informative insights beyond those gleaned from individual LF or RF patterns analysis alone.
+Figure 4 depicts the accuracy and loss curve of the VGG16-BiLSTM network architecture, which underwent a five-fold CV process, and illustrates how the model's performance gradually converges through 80 epochs.
+Each graph color represents a separate fold used during the validation process.